masagrator/UnityGraphicsWarehouse/Readme.md

 # How to create your own file

+This tutorial is dedicated to games made with Unity 2017.x and newer.
+It's possible to make files from older Unity games, but it needs different take.

 You need to disassemble main from exefs.
 You can do that f.e. with free tool Ghidra.

 After disassembling you need to find one of supported strings, f.e.